Skill-Based Few-Shot Selection for In-Context Learning: Introduction

 Specifically, we introduce \textbf{\textsc{Skill-KNN}}, a training-free, skill-based selection method (briefly illustrated in Figure~\ref{fig:selection_with_skill}).
-Overall, \textsc{Skill-KNN} will first \textbf{generate skill-based representations from raw input queries}, then feed these representations into an off-the-shelf embedding model to select most similar examples.
-To generate skill-based representations, we prompt a frozen LLM with just a few human-annotated demonstrations, which does not require any fine-tuning process and has no rule-based constraint.
-Additionally, to alleviate the sensitivity to the order of annotated demonstrations during generation, we design two variants of \textsc{Skill-KNN}: we sample a set of candidate representations by shuffling annotated demonstrations, then select candidate based on \textbf{consistency} and \textbf{distinctiveness}, respectively.
+Overall, \textsc{Skill-KNN} will first \textbf{generate skill-based descriptions from raw input queries}, then feed these descriptions into an off-the-shelf embedding model to select most similar examples.
+To generate skill-based descriptions, we prompt a frozen LLM with just a few human-annotated demonstrations, which does not require any fine-tuning process and has no rule-based constraint.
+Additionally, to alleviate the sensitivity to the order of annotated demonstrations during generation, we design two variants of \textsc{Skill-KNN}: we sample a set of candidate descriptions by shuffling annotated demonstrations, then select candidate based on \textbf{consistency} and \textbf{distinctiveness}, respectively.

-The experimental results show that \textsc{Skill-KNN} can bring a considerable boost for in-context learning compared to the raw-input-based selection.
-We evaluate our method on four challenging semantic parsing tasks: Spider~\citep{yu2018spider}, Dr. Spider~\citep{chang2023drspider}, KaggleDBQA~\citep{lee2021kaggledbqa}, and COGS~\citep{kim2020cogs}.
-We take four backbone models for in-context learning: text-chat-davinci-002, code-davinci-002, text-davinci-003, and code-cushman-002.
-Across these tasks and backbone models, \textsc{Skill-KNN} consistently performs best among non-oracle selection methods and, at times, is even comparable to oracle methods.
-For instance, with text-davinci-003 as the backbone model, \textsc{Skill-KNN} can achieve 76.6\% execution accuracy on Spider, while the best raw-input-based selection method reaches 72.2\% and target sketch matching\footnote{One of the oracle methods, detailed in Section~\ref{sec:selection_methods}.} attains 76.4\%.
-Moreover, the performances on Dr. Spider demonstrate the robustness of \textsc{Skill-KNN} in handling data perturbations.
-Our analysis shows that the embedding space of skill-based representations can better alleviate the distribution shift between the example bank and test instances.
-It helps to explain why \textsc{Skill-KNN} is more effective than raw-input-based selection.
+The experimental results show that \textsc{Skill-KNN} brings a considerable boost for in-context learning compared to the raw-input-based selection.
+We evaluate \textsc{Skill-KNN} on five challenging semantic parsing datasets: Spider~\citep{yu2018spider}, Dr. Spider~\citep{chang2023drspider}, KaggleDBQA~\citep{lee2021kaggledbqa}, BIRD~\citep{li2023llm}, and COGS~\citep{kim2020cogs}.
+We take six models for in-context learning: text-chat-davinci-002, code-davinci-002, text-davinci-003, code-cushman-002, gpt-35-turbo, and gpt-4.
+Across these tasks and models, \textsc{Skill-KNN} consistently performs best among non-oracle selection methods and, at times, is even comparable to oracle methods.
+For instance, with text-chat-davinci-002, \textsc{Skill-KNN} achieves 78.3\% execution accuracy on Spider, while the best raw-input-based selection method reaches 74.6\% and Target-KNN\footnote{One of the oracle methods, detailed in Section~\ref{sec:selection_methods}.} attains 78.6\%.
+Furthermore, our ablation study indicates that \textsc{Skill-KNN} retains its superiority when constraints are imposed on the annotated demonstrations, including reducing the number of demonstrations, restricting the database diversity, and decreasing the operation coverage.